jacecotton/tcds/scripts/WebComponent/README.md

 }
 ```

 Note that `WebComponent`'s state and prop system (see below) negates the built-in method for handling attribute updates (the `observedAttributes` property and `attributeChangedCallback` method).
-With `WebComponent`, all attributes are observed by default and synchronized with the `props` property (or `state` property if indicated).
+With `WebComponent`, all attributes (except [globals](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes)) are observed by default and synchronized with the `props` property (or `state` property if indicated).

 ## Props
 Props are accessible internally from the public `props` property.
 This object is readonly, and is populated from attributes set by the component user on the component instance.